athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 the `-T` switch.
 As one can imagine, this could be seen as confusing because of the similarity of their names.

+The best way that I can _currently_ explain the `-T` switch is by saying that it's meant to be another level of convenience provided by the `Clojure CLI`.

+Regarding usage, it helps to first breakdown the main types of Clojure programs one might build into 3 sub categories:

+- A `tool`
+- A `library`
+- An `app`

+You would use `-T` for Clojure programs that you want to run as a "tool".
+For example, [deps-new] is a Clojure library which creates new Clojure projects based on a template you provide.
+This is a great example of a Clojure project which is built to be a "tool".

+I don't want to go into more detail about `-T` now because that means we would have to dive into other `Clojure CLI` switches like `-X` and `-M`.
+That's for another post.
+On to the Installer!

-### Installer
+## Installer

-Honestly, i'm not even sure that this is part of the `Clojure CLI Tools` suite, but let's include it anyways.
-The "Clojure CLI Tools Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
+The "Clojure CLI Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
 As of February 2020, Clojure started maintaining their own [brew tap].
-Thus, if you installed the `Clojure CLI Tools` via
+Thus, if you installed the `Clojure CLI` via

 ```bash
 brew install clojure